DSI-FDI/final-project/dsi_milestone_2.md

 Vision statement: A word specifying the emotional state of the other person will be shown always at the bottom-center of the interface.

+### Expectations

+Josh has known a very beautiful girl the last weekend in a club.
+He has begun to talk to her a week ago by whatsapp.
+It is the moment of meeting her in person, the problem is that he doesn’t know her very well so he puts on the contact lenses and search for hobbies of the aforementioned girl, let’s call her Anne.
+Now that he knows exactly where to date he chats in whatsapp in order to finish the proposition.
+Anne accepts because she really wants to go to that place and she likes Josh.

+After a day they meet in a really cool rock bar in Madrid, where they are going to buy some drinks.
+Josh would like that Anne doesn’t realize that he is using the app so it seems to be natural.

+He also expects those notifications to be away of Anne’s face to ignore them and continue the conversation if he wants.
+Also he thinks that the app will know what to notify in every moment without making evident inputs so he won’t become nervous or weird.

 ### Context scenarios

 Today Josh is walking to a bar where he is going to have a date with a very beautiful girl called Anne.
 He puts on his e-ContactLenses and starts to improve his probability of success in his day.
 John first see Anne’s hobbies and biography before getting into the bar so he knows beforehand some useful information.